-Why Are Some Drinks Shaken While Others Are Stirred, Mr. Bond?
+Why Are Some Drinks Shaken and Others Stirred?

 James Bond’s famous “shaken, not stirred” Vesper martini is a timeless piece of pop culture.
 His order also implies a subtle understanding of the scientific differences between the two techniques.